 ICE can set a bond.
-Detainees usually receive a piece of paper with the heading: "Notice of Custody Determination" on it that has the amount of bond that ICE set.
+Detained people usually receive a piece of paper with the heading: "Notice of Custody Determination" on it that has the amount of bond that ICE set.

 The Immigration Judge can also set a bond.
-If ICE did not set a bond amount, the detainee can ask the Judge to set one by asking for a Bond Hearing.
+If ICE did not set a bond amount, the detained person can ask the Judge to set one by asking for a Bond Hearing.

-The detainee can also ask the Immigration Judge to lower the bond that ICE set by requesting a bond hearing.
+The detained person can also ask the Immigration Judge to lower the bond that ICE set by requesting a bond hearing.
 However, the Immigration Judge does not have the power to lower everyone's bond amount.
 Also, the Immigration Judge has the power to raise the amount or take the existing bond away.